PrismsVR/JrDevOpsAssignment/README.md

 <details>
 <summary>Task #5</summary>
 The engineering team is very happy with this feature, and want you to add a feature that includes versioning the application.
+They also don't want to upload every single build to the CDN; they only want to upload it when they push to a production branch.

-When asked how they would like the application to be versioned, the VR team replies that they are leaving it to you to implement the feature the way you best see fit.
+When asked how they would like the application to be versioned and how to determine if the build should be deployed, the VR team replies that they are leaving it to you to implement the features the way you best see fit.
 </details>

 <br>